-- (a) Electricity statement of opportunities (ESOO) to provide market information over a tenyear projection to assist planning by existing and potential generators and Market Participants. - (b) Energy Adequacy Assessment Projection (EAAP) to forecast USE for energy constrained scenarios over a two-year projection. - (c) Medium Term Projected Assessment of System Adequacy (MT PASA) to forecast USE over a two-year projection. - (d) Short Term Projected Assessment of System Adequacy (ST PASA) to forecast capacity reserve over a six-day projection.
+- (a) Electricity Statement of Opportunities (ESOO) to provide market information over a 10-year projection to assist planning by existing and potential generators and Market Participants.

+The ESOO is also used to implement the interim reliability measure. - (b) Energy Adequacy Assessment Projection (EAAP) to forecast USE for energy constrained scenarios over a two-year projection. - (c) Medium Term Projected Assessment of System Adequacy (MT PASA) to forecast USE over a two-year projection. - (d) Short Term Projected Assessment of System Adequacy (ST PASA) to forecast capacity reserve over a six-day projection.